LeapfrogDAO/HarmonicVAE/README.md

 ```bash
 python -m src.harmonic_audio_integration --dataset maestro --mode train --epochs 50 --output_dir output/maestro
 ```
-*Let it soak up MAESTRO's piano brilliance—Chopin would approve (maybe).*
+*Let it soak up MAESTRO’s piano brilliance—Chopin would approve (maybe).*

 ### Training on Custom Audio Files

 ```bash
 python -m src.harmonic_audio_integration --dataset custom --custom_dir path/to/audio/files --mode train --epochs 50 --output_dir output/custom
 ```
 *Got a secret audio hoard?
 Dump it in and see what this beast cooks up.
-No judgment, even if it's all polka.*
+No judgment, even if it’s all polka.*

 ### Generating New Audio from a Trained Model